Blog

 Quick meetings are crucial for tackling sudden crises.
 These could include system outages, critical software bugs, or urgent client complaints.

 • Example: A server goes down, impacting customer access to a platform.
-A quick meeting brings together IT, customer support, and project leads to identify the issue, communicate with stakeholders, and coordinate a fix.
+A quick session brings together IT, customer support, and project leads to identify the issue, communicate with stakeholders, and coordinate a fix.

 Last-Minute Project Updates